·

 Once your timer goes off, take them out of the oven and let them cool on the baking sheet so they stay nice and flat.

-- My cost- approximately 1/4 block of Original Sculpey® per coaster= $8 for 3
+My Version: ~$8 total (approx. 1/4 block of Original Sculpey® per coaster

 The granite Sculpey has flecks that reflect light which give it a really cool effect.